jorgworkrepo/3sem_javascript_exercises/README.md

 ```

 - Use the filter filter function to get arrays with only:
-  - Cars newer than 1999
+  - cars newer than 1999
-  - Al Volvo’s
+  - Volvo’s
-  - All cars with a price below 5000
+  - cars with a price below 5000

 7. Use map and join function to implement a function, that, given the cars array used above, will create, and return a string with a valid SQL statement to insert the data into a table with matching column names (id, year, make, model, price) as sketched below: